Webpage created: February 16 2016

 NORTH YARD EXTENSION

 The penultimate phase of growth of the Royal Dockyard, the North Yard Extension, was begun without ceremony in February 1896 under the authority of the Naval Works Act 1895.
 It was carried out under the watchful eye of Sir John Jackson and his Superintendent Civil Engineer (Sir) Whately Eliot MICE.
 It covered 114 acres, of which 35 acres was above the high water mark chiefly on reclaimed land, and 78 acres were foreshore.
-The cost to the the nation was some £6 million.
+The construction work cost the nation some £6 million in total.

 On Saturday January 13th 1905 Lady Jackson, with some assistance from her husband, opened the sluice that started the water flowing to flood the tidal basin.